Ian Freckelton: Legal career

 Freckelton worked between 1981 and 1986 at the Australian Law Reform Commission on its references on Evidence, Aboriginal Customary Law, and Contempt.
 Between 1986 and 1988, Freckelton worked as Counsel Assisting the Police Complaints Authority of Victoria before reading for the Bar to commence work as a barrister.

 He commenced to take briefs at the Victorian Bar in 1988 and took silk as a Senior Counsel/Queen's Counsel in 2007.
 Freckelton has a national practice from Castan Chambers in Melbourne, Australia, taking administrative law, criminal law, personal injury and professional liability, coronial, commercial, disciplinary and human rights cases, as well as undertaking investigations into allegations of misconduct and corruption.

 Freckelton was appointed a judge of the Supreme Court of Nauru on a fly-in, fly-out basis in 2017, principally to hear appeals on questions of law from asylum-seekers.

 Freckelton is also an experienced administrative decision-maker, having been a member of many tribunals.
 These include the Social Security Appeals Tribunal, the Medical Board of Victoria, the Psychologists Registration Board of Victoria, the Investigation Review Board of Victoria, the Disciplinary Appeals Board of Victoria, the Mental Health Review Board/Tribunal, the Psychosurgery Review Board of Victoria, the Suitability Board of Victoria and the Northern Metropolitan Disciplinary Board of the AFL.
-He is currently a panel member of the Veterinary Practitioners Registration Board of Victoria.
+He is currently a part-time general member of the Administrative Review Tribunal and a panel member of the Veterinary Practitioners Registration Board of Victoria.